All Episodes

 But look, they've always enabled it to an extent.

-But it was it was a marginalized philosophy.
+But it was a marginalized philosophy.

-It was it was the outskirts.
+It was the outskirts.

-In other words, they could actually at some point achieve a victory buying into the false promises of all of these things, and then all of the partic predictable failure that would follow.
+In other words, they could actually at some point achieve a victory buying into the false promises of all of these things, and then all of the predictable failure that would follow.

 But I don't think the media is ever coming back.

-How do you go from being when you have television networks like CNN enabling the overthrow of this system, applauding when people get out and say defund the police?
+How do you go from being when you have television networks like CNN enabling the overthrow of this system, applauding when people get out and say, defund the police,

 And that's where we are in America.

-And what bothers me people, the people have to vote not on Trump, on their country.
+The people have to vote not on Trump, on their country.

 That's the vote coming up in November.